redis-developer/basic-redis-shopping-chart-nodejs/README.md

-# Tutorial: A Shopping Cart demo app in NodeJS and RedisJSON
+# Tutorial: A Shopping Cart app in NodeJS and RedisJSON

 ## Technical Stack